vgmtrans/vgmtrans/README.md

 which to create a new Collection.

-#### *Hex View*
+#### *Analysis View*
-Double-clicking a detected file opens an interactive Hex View.
-The Hex View provides a visual breakdown of a file's structure, with each element color-coded and annotated upon selection.
+Double-clicking a detected file opens an interactive Analysis View.
+The Analysis View provides a visual breakdown of a file's structure as color-coded hexadecimal data.
-The accompanying File Structure panel to the right of the Hex View provides a hierarchical list of all the elements within the file.
-Clicking an element, either in the Hex View or the File Structure panel, highlights it and displays more information about the element in the status bar at the bottom of the main window.
+The accompanying File Structure panel on the right of the view provides a hierarchical list of all the elements within the file.
+Clicking an element, either in the Analysis View or the File Structure panel, highlights it and displays more information about the element in the status bar at the bottom of the main window.
 When enabled, the "Show Details" toggle button in the top right corner of the File Structure panel will display details for each element directly in the File Structure panel.

 #### *Batch Conversion*

-To convert files in batch, select multiple files of the same type (denoted by icon) in the Detected Music Files panel, then right-click the selection and choose a conversion action.
-Similarly, Collections can be converted in batch by selecting multiple and right-clicking the selection.
+To convert files in batch, select multiple files of the same type (denoted by icon) in the Detected Music Files panel, then use the Convert menu or right-click the selection and choose a conversion action.
+Similarly, Collections can be converted in batch by selecting multiple.

 ## Building